Al-Mo'ez

 world.

-Al-Mo'ez street dates back to the time
+Al-Mo'ez Street dates back to the time

 of Cairo's

 foundation in 969 by Al-Mo'ez Ledin Allah Al-Fatimi.
-The Street is also lined
+The street is also lined

 with magnificent examples of Islamic architecture.